Apply now to join our next cohort of Community Science Fellows and Community Leads!

 About the Community

 The Town of Peshtigo is a rural town in northeastern Wisconsin, bordered on the east by the bay of Green Bay and multiple municipalities to the west.
 There are approximately 4,000 residents in the Town of Peshtigo representing multiple generations of families.
-The active PFAS plume is the largest and most complex environmental catastrophe in Wisconsin’s history.
-The Community Leads hope that working with Thriving Earth Exchange can aid in providing a permanent source of safe drinking water.
-Community Leads have been educating the public and advocating for PFAS standards in groundwater for the past 5 years.
+The Community Lead for this project is the Town Chairperson, Jennifer Friday.
+Working with the program, the Community hopes to gather additional data on water supply in an area adjacent to an active PFAS plume.
+The PFAS plume near the Town of Peshtigo is the largest and most complex environmental catastrophe in Wisconsin’s history.
+By collecting additional data from wells near the affected area, the Community hopes the data can be used in future models and decision making.

 About the Project